Join our community

 There is no direct contract or binding arrangement between the family member and Canterbury Christ Church University.

-If you mental health diagnosis, long term illness or any other disability you can apply for Disabled Students’ Allowances (DSAs) to cover some of the extra costs.
+If you have a mental health diagnosis, long term illness or any other disability you can apply for Disabled Students’ Allowances (DSAs) to cover some of the extra costs.

 The support you'll receive is based on your individual needs rather than your household income.

-You could be eligible to apply for Income Support or Universal Tax Credit while you're studying.
+You could be eligible to apply for Income Support or Universal Tax Credit whilst you're studying.

 Information about extra help from the government can all be found on the UK government website.

-If you are under 25 years old, have no contact with your parents and support yourself there is help and advice available on the Stand Alone website, including a finance guide explaining what you could be entitled to.
+If you're under 25 years old, have no contact with your parents and support yourself there is help and advice available on the Stand Alone website, including a finance guide explaining what you could be entitled to.

 The University also offers support to students who are, or have previously been in, care and students who meet household income criteria.
 Full details can be found on our scholarships and bursaries section.

-Yes - there are multiple hardship funds that our students can access if they are in need of financial help.
+We don't want any of our students to suffer financial hardship while studying with us.
+As such, there are multiple hardship funds that our students can access if you are in need of financial help.

 Each hardship support payment has its own eligibility criteria, which you can find out on our website.